FTM Top Surgery London & UK

 Periareolar top surgery, also known as double incision surgery, is ideal for trans men with smaller chests.
 The procedure involves a circumferential incision around the margins of the areola.
 A second incision is then made around the first incision.
 Any breast tissue is surgically removed, with liposuction performed to remove excess fat.
 The two edges of the skin are then stitched back together, which helps to create smaller-looking areolas.

 In some cases, your surgeon may recommend inverted T surgery, especially if you have a larger chest with extra skin.
 The incision for this procedure involves making an anchor-shaped incision, and the nipple and areola are not affected.
 This procedure preserves nipple sensitivity, although an extra vertical incision will be required as part of the technique.
-This technique is often preferred by trans men who would like to preserve nipple sensation, and the risk of nipple loss is minimised.
+This technique is often preferred by trans men who want to preserve nipple sensation, and the risk of nipple loss is minimised.
 A drawback of the procedure is that some residual tissue must be preserved to ensure adequate blood supply to the nipple.
 This means the surgeon may be unable to completely flatten the chest compared with double incision periareolar top surgery.

 Keyhole top surgery

 Keyhole top surgery is ideal for trans men with smaller chests and tighter skin.
 The procedure involves making a small incision at the lower margin of the areola.
 The areola remains attached to the underlying breast tissue.
 Breast tissue is then carefully removed.
 Liposuction may be performed to remove excess fat.
 As with other types of FTM surgery, the areola size can be surgically reduced if necessary.
 This procedure helps to preserve nipple sensitivity with the added benefit of achieving a good level of chest flatness.

 What does recovery after FTM top surgery involve?